Whidbey Telecom: Internet services

 Internet services on Whidbey Island began in 1994.
 Whidbey Telephone began Whidbey Internet Services (WIS) to cover the telephone company's service area.
 At the same time, another company, Whidbey Connections, Inc. (WCI), was founded to serve customers of GTE on the north end of the island.
 WIS soon expanded to cover people on the north end of the Island, and WCI later expanded to also serve people on the south end of Whidbey Island.
 WCI's Internet domain was 'whidbey.net', whereas WIS's was 'whidbey.com'.
-Initial available Internet speeds were 14.4kbit/s and later 28.8kbit/s, as demand grew.
+Initial available Internet speeds were 14.4 kbit/s and later 28.8 kbit/s, as demand grew.
+33.6 and 56K services were added as those technologies were released.
+However, Whidbey.NET never supported .V92's ability to pause Internet for phone calls.
+Dial-up services continued until 2019, having been retired on South Whidbey and Point Roberts in 2010.

 In 1995, Whidbey Telephone Company acquired the assets of Whidbey Connections, Inc., and integrated into Whidbey Internet Service to form WhidbeyNET.
 As a result of the merger, some customers of Whidbey.NET on the south end of Whidbey continue to have '.net' addresses whereas most south end customers have '.com'.
 Until 2001, WhidbeyNET maintained two different customer databases on their servers, leading some customers to have different passwords, and even different usernames depending on how and where they connected to the ISP.
+Usernames were fully integrated to email addresses for email and dial-up customers in 2012.

-Whidbey.NET began to offer DSL services to some customers (within one mile of local exchange systems) in 2000.
+Whidbey.NET began to offer DSL services to some customers (within one mile of local exchange centers) in 2000.
 By 2002, all Whidbey Telephone customers were capable of receiving Whidbey.NET DSL on south Whidbey Island and in Point Roberts.
-In 2005, the newly rebranded Whidbey Telecom Internet and Broadband began offering 5.5 Mbit/s DSL, and set their other speeds at 512kbit/s, and 2.5 Mbit/s.
+In 2005, the newly rebranded Whidbey Telecom Internet and Broadband began offering 5.5 Mbit/s DSL, and set their other speeds at 512 kbit/s, and 2.5 Mbit/s.
 However, Whidbey Telecom does not offer DSL services in Verizon territory on Whidbey Island, but did provide dial-up services in those areas until 2019.
 Dial-up services are no longer offered by Whidbey Telecom.